Will Smith Preview, Player Props: Dodgers vs. Brewers

 Will Smith At The Plate

-- Among the qualified hitters in MLB play, he ranks 42nd in batting average, 16th in on-base percentage, and 43rd in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 14th, and he is 39th in the league in slugging.

+- Smith has picked up a hit in 65.6% of his 93 games this season, with at least two hits in 28.0% of those games.

-- In 44.6% of his games this year, Smith has had at least one RBI.
-He's picked up more than one in 15.2% and driven in three or more of his team's runs in three contests.
+- In 42 games this season (45.2%), Smith has picked up an RBI, and in 15 of those games (16.1%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.